-It was a major hit around our kitchen table and here’s why I’m sure you will feel the same way –
+This Smoked Haddock and Sweetcorn Chowder was a major hit and here's why I'm sure you will feel the same way -

 - This is delicious, comfort food at its best.
 That velvety base; the smokiness of the haddock, the creaminess of the potatoes and then those beautiful yellow specks of sweetcorn.
 Are you sold already?

 - It's also great value as it makes a small piece of fish go a long way.

 - It's a healthy soup too.
 There's a bit of cream that goes in at the end, but to be honest, I sometimes miss it out if I haven't got any to hand - these photos were without cream.
 The main 'creaminess' of the dish comes from pureeing some of the cooked potatoes and onions with the fish stock.
 Magic.

 - It's a perfect dish to prepare beforehand.
 I made the base the day before (up to the end of stage 4) and then warmed it just before we were ready to eat.
 I added the fish at this stage too so that it didn't disintegrate after the reheat.